-I can only find one human study with soil organisms published in a reliable peer reviewed medical journal.
-This page will be updated if such research becomes available.
+I can only find one human study using the term "soil organisms" published in a reliable peer reviewed medical journal.
+This page will be updated if such research becomes available in the future.
 The term " homeostatic soil organisms " is used, but I have no idea what people mean by the word " homeostatic " as it relates to soil organisms.
 This term may just be a marketing ploy.

 What are homeostatic soil